cvra/can-bootloader/README.markdown

 * model: Board model (ex: "CVRA.MotorController.v1")
 * crcApp: Application CRC.
 If the CRC matches the bootloader will automatically boot into it after a timeout.
 * updateCnt: Firmware update counter.
 Used for diagnostics and lifespan estimation.
+* groups: Array containing the various multicast groups this board must listen to.

 Additional informations are stored in the bootloader binary :
 * Git commit SHA